What Is the Best Toddler Travel Bed in 2026?

 If you’re flying, the game changes.
 Most full-sized travel beds don’t fit in an overhead bin, and airlines have their own rules about inflatables in-cabin.

-For in-flight sleeping on long-haul routes, products like the Stokke JetKids BedBox (a ride-on suitcase that converts into a leg rest) and the Kooshy Kids Kooshions (inflatable footrest pillow that turns an economy seat into a flat surface) are worth looking at.
+For in-flight sleeping on long-haul routes, products like the Stokke JetKids BedBox (a ride-on suitcase that converts into a leg rest) and the Kooshy Kids Kooshions (an inflatable footrest pillow that turns an economy seat into a flat surface) are worth looking at.
 Neither is a traditional travel bed, but they solve the same problem at altitude.

 For the destination bed, the one waiting at your hotel or Airbnb, the KidCo PeaPod is the best airplane-friendly option on this list.
 At 3 lbs, it fits in an overhead bin and passes most airline carry-on size rules.
 The Regalo My Cot at 6.25 lbs is borderline but folds flat enough to check inside a suitcase without adding much bulk.